New York Smells: A Large Multimodal Dataset for Olfaction: Introduction

+We use our dataset to establish a benchmark for in-the-wild and multimodal smell perception.
+We propose a smell-to-image retrieval task that evaluates the ability of a model to establish cross-modal visual-olfactory associations.
+We also evaluate recognition of objects and materials from odors alone, using vision as the supervisor only during training.
 To further demonstrate the utility of paired visual-olfactory signals, we use our dataset for multimodal representation learning.
-Inspired by self-supervised learning methods in other multimodal domains~\citep{arandjelovic2017look,tian2020contrastivemultiviewcoding,radford2021learningtransferablevisualmodels}, we train general-purpose olfactory features by training a joint embedding between smell and sight (Fig.~\ref{fig:teaser}b) using contrastive learning.
-Through experiments on our downstream tasks from our benchmark using a variety of different network architectures, we find that our learned olfactory representations significantly outperform hand-crafted smell features that are widely used in prior work.
+Inspired by self-supervised learning methods in other multimodal domains~\cite{arandjelovic2017look,tian2020contrastivemultiviewcoding,radford2021learningtransferablevisualmodels}, we train general-purpose olfactory features by training a joint embedding between smell and sight using contrastive learning.
+Through experiments on our downstream tasks from our benchmark using a variety of different network architectures, we find that the olfactory representations learned using our dataset significantly outperform hand-crafted smell features that are widely used in prior work.

 We see this dataset as a step toward in-the-wild, multimodal olfactory perception, as well as a step toward linking sight with smell.
 While olfaction has traditionally been approached in constrained settings, such as quality assurance, there are many applications in natural settings.
 For example, as humans, we constantly use our sense of smell to assess the quality of food, identify hazards, and detect unseen objects.
 Moreover, many animals, such as dogs, bears, and mice, show superhuman olfaction capabilities \cite{kokocinska2021canine}, suggesting that human smell perception is far from the limit of machine abilities.

-Our work makes the following contributions: \begin{itemize} \item Our dataset provides much more diverse and naturalistic olfaction recordings than previous datasets. \item Our dataset is the first to pair in-the-wild olfaction with images. \item Using the visual signals in our dataset, we establish a benchmark for in-the-wild olfaction understanding. \item We show that vision provides supervision for general-purpose olfactory feature learning. \end{itemize}
+Our work makes the following contributions: \begin{itemize} \item Our dataset provides much more diverse and naturalistic olfaction recordings than previous datasets. \item Our dataset is the first to pair in-the-wild olfaction with images. \item Using the visual signals in our dataset, we establish an evaluation for in-the-wild olfactory understanding. \item We show that visual signals from our dataset provide supervision for general-purpose olfactory feature learning. \end{itemize}